No travel experience in Japan is complete without sampling some of Japan’s most popular snacks.

 This is a Japanese sweet cake that has the shape of a banana.
 The original Tokyo banana is full of thick banana custard on the inside, covered in a fluffy sponge cake.

-But, as you might be aware, Japan is a very creative nation, so they’ve also come with some fantastic flavors for this snack.
+But as you might already know, Japan is a very creative nation, so they’ve also come up with some fantastic flavors for this snack!

 Also, you’ll be able to sample other amazing flavors such as banana caramel, milk cream, chocolate caramel, and many others.